imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 Fiji contains a base class fiji.tool.AbstractTool which makes it easy to add tools to the toolbar that are not backed by polling macros, but by a proper event-driven Java class.

-To generate tool icons from 16x16 pictures, use {% include bc content='Plugins | Examples | Image To Tool Icon'%}.
+To generate tool icons from 16x16 pictures, use {% include bc path='Plugins | Examples | Image To Tool Icon'%}.

 The Auto Threshold plugin has an API usable by developers of other plugins now.